plesubc/presentation/html/Markdown/2022-11-22_Data_Integrity.md

 Note:
 Paul

-Like every other application, you can save your work.
+Like every other application, you can save your work...

 The usual hotkeys work, but you can also use the _Actions_ menu.
+Not the _File_ menu, because that's the menu that opens files.
+So that's a bit weird.

 However, Damage is not intended to be an editor, so if you, for some reason, intend to make changes, you're probably better off opening the file in another application